Best 10-Person Tent for Family Camping Adventures

 Interior Space: 140 sq. ft. ⸱ Peak Height: 78” ⸱ Weight: 20 lbs.

-The Ozark Trail Dark Rest has many admirable features, but none more so than its “dark room” technology, which effectively blocks out 90% of sunlight to keep the tent cool inside on hot days and let you carry on getting your beauty sleep long after the sun rises.
+Instant pitching aside the Trail Dark Rest has many admirable features, but none more so than its “dark room” technology, which effectively blocks out 90% of sunlight to keep the tent cool inside on hot days and let you carry on getting your beauty sleep long after the sun rises.

 But the Dark Rest has more going for it than fancy technologies alone.